western NY Dressage Association

 A. Rider AchievementB.
 Rider of the YearC.
 Horse of the YearD.
 Challenge SeriesE.
 Breeding Division (DSHB)F. Darla TrophyG.
 Flying Change Horse of the Year AwardH.
 WNYDA Opportunity Rider of the YearI.
 Upstate GMO Schooling Show Achievement AwardJ.
 Joint Upstate High-Point Dressage AwardK.
 Materiale Horse of the YearL.
 OTTB Incentive Award

-These awards recognize the achievements of a rider, regardless of the horse(s) ridden.
-No rider may win an award in a given category more than once.
-Scores are cumulative year over year.
-Qualifying Requirements: (see rules regarding Eligibility and Score Requirements) The categories are:
+These awards recognize the achievements of a rider, regardless of the horse(s) ridden at USEF/USDF recognized competitions.
+No rider may win an award in each category more than once.

-- For each category, a minimum of 4 scores of 60% or higher must be recorded from 2 different competitions and 3 different judges.
-At least one score must be from a WNYDA Recognized Sponsored Competition.
+- For each category, a minimum of four (4) scores at 60% or higher must be recorded from two (2) different competitions and three (3) different judges.
+At least one (1) score must be from a WNYDA Recognized/Sponsored Competition.

 - For Training through Fourth Level, one score for each level must be from the highest test at that level.